Skip to main content

 const describedBy = errorId || helperId;

-The describedBy logic: error messages take priority over helper text.
-If both exist, the screen reader announces the error because that's the actionable information.
-The helper text is supplementary.
+The describedBy logic gives error messages priority over helper text.
+If both exist, the screen reader announces the error, because that's the actionable bit; the helper text is supplementary.

 <select